The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 8. Flight School

 This is a small rollercoaster, ideal for kids who are still a little bit unsure about the bigger rides.
 It’s loosely themed around a pilot training academy, hence the name.
 The trains have 10 cars in rows of twos and are designed to look like planes.
+It was manufactured by Zierer and opened to the public in 2019.
 The layout is decent and you go around the track twice most days.
+It hits a top speed of 46km/h and reaches a height of 15 metres.
 It’s actually got the exact same layout as Flying Eagle in Legoland Billund which we’ve also been on and enjoyed.
-This is a good starting point for kids (and adults!) wanting to try a proper coaster for the first time.
+This is a good starting point for kids (and adults!) wanting to try a proper coaster for the first time before tackling the bigger ones.

 Flight School – doesn’t even close when the French air traffic controllers go on strike again.